uber-research/vargp/README.md

 ### Checkpoints and Graphs

-The checkpoints files can be downloaded [here](https://u.perhapsbay.es/var-gp-results).
+The checkpoints files can be downloaded [here](https://drive.google.com/file/d/1A0XDcD4egzsCsGUk6EJ7i8fdoODFuNPt/view?usp=sharing).
 Extract contents of the zip file into `notebooks/results`.

 All graphs in the paper can now be generated via code in the notebooks.

-## Acknowledgements

-SK was supported by the Uber AI Residency program.

 ## License